 This level is the reason for the sommelier’s hard-won reputation.
 This is the level they make documentaries about.
 Since the inception of the Court of Master Sommeliers in 1977, only 274 people have been awarded the Master Sommelier Diploma.
 The current Master Sommelier list includes 269 people.

-A candidate for the Master’s Diploma must first pass the theory portion of the test.
+A candidate for the Master’s Diploma must first pass the theory portion of the assessment.
 They then have three consecutive years to take the tasting and service sections.
 If all three parts are not completed within three years, the entire exam must be retaken.

 What’s with the Sommelier Pins?

 You may have heard of or seen sommelier pins, which are awarded to sommeliers after each level they pass.
 Proudly displayed on a sommelier’s lapel, each pin has a thick colored border with an image of the face of Bacchus in the center.
 The design is as simple as the wine knowledge it represents is complex.
 In the Court of Master Sommelier tradition, each pin is as follows: